 EU watchdog calls for reopening ethics case against Goldman's Barroso

-The executive European Commission should "refer the case of the former Commission president back for an opinion by the Ethics Committee," O'Reilly said.
+The European Commission, the 28-nation EU executive, should "refer the case of the former Commission president (Barroso) back for an opinion by the ethics committee," O'Reilly said.

 Barroso's hiring in 2016 by the US investment bank, after 10 years at the head of the Commission from 2004 to 2014, sparked a huge media firestorm with then French president Francois Hollande saying it was "unacceptable".

-After a probe, an EU ethics committee cleared Barroso, who had waited the compulsory 18 months, of breaching ethics rules but criticised his "judgement" for taking the Goldman job.
+After a probe, the EU ethics committee cleared Barroso, who had waited the compulsory 18 months since leaving office before taking the Goldman job, of breaching ethics rules but it nevertheless criticised his "judgement".

-Barroso had insisted in a letter to the head of the European Commission Jean-Claude Juncker that "I have not been hired to lobby for Goldman Sachs and I do not intend to do so".
+Barroso had insisted in a letter to Juncker that "I have not been hired to lobby for Goldman Sachs and I do not intend to do so".

 O'Reilly's office said the ethics panel's initial assessment reflected a pledge from Barroso that he would not lobby the Commission, but added "this has now been put in doubt by a meeting" with Katainen.

-It said the meeting appeared to be for the "purposes of lobbying" as it was registered as one with Goldman Sachs, but the two participants described it later as a private and personal encounter.
+It said the meeting appeared to be for the "purposes of lobbying" as it was registered as one with Goldman Sachs, even though the two participants described it later as a private and personal encounter.

 © 2018 AFP